 Life safety signs on the inside of each residence room door shall be visible at all times.
-If the placard has been torn or defaced, a new placard shall be obtained from Housing Services and placed over the existing placard.
+If the placard has been torn or defaced, a new placard shall be obtained from Facilities and placed over the existing placard.

 Decorations must be non-combustible or flame proofed.
 Paper and streamers attached to ceilings are not allowed.
 All decorations must be removed no later than three days following a holiday; Christmas/Chanukah/Kwanza/Ramadan decorations must be removed before semester break.
 Christmas trees and decorations are prohibited in hallways and elevator rooms.
 Flame resistant artificial trees are permitted in rooms and lounges only.
-Decorative lighting must be well maintained and bear the-UL label.
+Decorative lighting must be well maintained and bear the UL label.
 Lights must be unplugged when unattended.

-Special permission from Public Safety and the Housing Office is required if decorative lights are to be used anywhere other than on Christmas trees (i.e. around one's room and in doorway is prohibited).
+Special permission from Facilities is required if decorative lights are to be used anywhere other than on Christmas trees (i.e., around one's room or in a doorway is prohibited).